 - -U #listeners This option tells named the number of #listeners worker threads to listen on, for incoming UDP packets on each address.
 If not specified, named calculates a default value based on the number of detected CPUs: 1 for 1 CPU, and the number of detected CPUs minus one for machines with more than 1 CPU.
 This cannot be increased to a value higher than the number of CPUs.
-If -n has been set to a higher value than the number of detected CPUs, then -U may be increased as high as that value, but no higher. - -u user This option sets the setuid to user after completing privileged operations, such as creating sockets that listen on privileged ports.
+If ¬n has been set to a higher value than the number of detected CPUs, then ¬U may be increased as high as that value, but no higher.
+On Windows, the number of UDP listeners is hardwired to 1 and this option has no effect. - -u user This option sets the setuid to user after completing privileged operations, such as creating sockets that listen on privileged ports.